Safe Shipping of Important Items

 What types of transit damage could occur

-Unfortunately, the amount of differing ways your products or equipment could be damaged in transit is quite high.
+Unfortunately, the amount of different ways your products or equipment could be damaged in transit is quite high.

 For example, shock and impact can render a product or specialist tool unusable.
 So too can specific frequencies of vibration caused during transit (which can differ across all the items you ship).